How do I know what size to buy?

 Our guernseys and knitwear range is unisex and in much in the same way as it would have been for generations, simply sized in inches around the chest.

-Laid flat and measured across the width, the chest size = measurement x 2
+Laid flat and measured across the width (armpit to armpit) the chest size = measurement x 2

-For overall length, we take the measurement from shoulder to hem
+For overall length, we take the measurement from middle of the shoulder to hem.

 We have provided a handy conversion chart for those who think in metric. (please see the chart listed in question 1 at the top)

 In addition, our knitwear is made from 100% worsted wool and consequently has a tight knit.
 Some people find our jumpers and jackets feel that they are on the small size because of this – we always advise our customers to size up at the least + 2inches from their chest size and NOT TO BUY your exact chest size.